There are two kinds of people in this world…

 11. Paul Kortman from Home Along the Way

-“We decided that an RV would save us money and be more flexible while we were traveling a lot.
+“We decided that full-time RV living would save us money and be more flexible while we were traveling a lot.

 Follow the Kortmans on Facebook!

-12. Amber-Kat and Ross from Nerds on the Road
+12. Amber-Kat and Ross are the RV Bloggers from Nerds on the Road

-“In the Summer of 2007, I returned from living in Argentina for a year by myself and enrolled full time at PSU upon my return to Portland to finish my Bachelors.
+“In the Summer of 2007, I returned from living in Argentina for a year by myself and enrolled full-time at PSU upon my return to Portland to finish my Bachelor’s Degree.

-We bought a 2006 32 foot trailer in decent shape for just $5,000, a few weeks later a dually truck, and we were officially committed to the RV life.
+We bought a 2006 32-foot trailer in decent shape for just $5,000, and a few weeks later a dually truck and we were officially committed to the RV life.
 Nearly 8 years later, we’re on our 3rd RV, a 2013 Toy Hauler and it just keeps getting better.”